 Want to travel but you struggle to save for that big trip?
 As someone who has never been good at saving I have had to find simple ways to save my money to fund my travel desires.
-Keep reading for my tips on saving money for travel.
+Keep reading for my tips on how to save money for travel, even if you are bad at saving money.

 I am no money saving expert, quite the contrary!
 Ask anyone who knows me and they will tell you me and saving money are far from friends.
 However, over the past few years, my money spending priorities have changed.
 Feeding my addiction to travel has far outweighed my shoe and handbag addictions, and gone is my need to go out partying every weekend.
 Instead, my weekend hangovers have been replaced with weekends spent searching Skyscanner for my next cheap flight to explore a new place.